 4. Home Internet speeds are slow and connection takes weeks

-It took me about 4 weeks.
+It took me about 4 weeks after moving to Germany and signing up for an ISP to actually get connected.
 My colleagues and peers who had lived here for a while were astonished at how quick I had been connected!

 This kind of goes back to the point of poor service being much more readily tolerated by German customers.
 It is here also influenced by Deutsche Telekom (the former state telecommunications monopoly) still owning and operating the phone network.